vonaka/rust-std-contractgen/README.md

 #### Updating the Original Source File

-If you're using a local source directory, you can automatically replace the original file with the annotated version using the `-u` flag.
-Add the `-k` flag to ensure that the file is updated only if the generated contracts compile successfully.
+When using a local source directory, the original file can be automatically replaced with the annotated version using the `-u` flag.
+The `-k` flag ensures that the file is only updated if the generated contracts compile successfully.

 #### Generating Proofs